divanov11/Hackathon---Code-Battle-Edition/readme.md

 ``Minimal Requirements``

-- HarperDB configuration
+- HarperDB database
 - Must have working search on the website
-- Design mockup for app - Figma, Adobe XD work, Coded Tempalte, etc
+- Design mockup for app - Figma, Adobe XD work, Coded Template, etc
 - Presentation of your app and idea in a 1-4 sentence written sales pitch.
 Provide source code, images, etc.

 ## 🧑‍⚖️ What Judges Are Looking For